 Mixture of Housing Types and Affordability: The Habitat homeownership model, alongside affordable rentals, provided by Habitat, and innovative outside partnerships, will provide sustainable affordable products available to a wide range of area median incomes.
 There will be ownership or rental structures to fit with the goals and aspirations of the community and the market.
 The Code of Development allows for a wide range of housing types such as single-family detached, single-family attached, townhomes, duplexes, condominiums, apartments, and flexible use structures.
-At least two (2) different residential building typologies shall be provided in each Block where residential uses are permitted to ensure a varied built environment.
+At least two (2) residential building typologies shall be provided in Phase 2.
 Additional details about affordable housing are found on page 26.